 - 1What long-standing hatred of Jews did the Nazis draw upon?

 Explain that historically, anti-Jewish sentiment was a common phenomenon in the Western, Christian sphere for over a millennia.
 Jews were often limited in their livelihoods and where they were allowed to reside.
 The medieval period in particular – a time of religious crusades and conquest – was full of anti-Jewish rumours, sentiment, and action.
 Jews were thought to be responsible for the crucifixion, and the idea of Blood Libel (Jewish slaughter of Christian children for religious rituals) was born.
 At the same time, ill-treatment of Jews was not always met with sympathy.
-Similar to today, some disapproved of the hatred and violence they faced.
+Similar to today, there were people who disapproved of the hatred and violence they faced.

 Share this image of a Medieval tax record with students.
 Tax records didn’t usually have pictures, but this one did.
 These records were documents that listed tax payments and this document records the payments made by Jewish people in the city of Norwich in Norfolk, England.